Production planning and scheduling for manufacturing (+free template)

 If you cannot decide between forward scheduling and backward scheduling, you’ll be happy to know that you can also opt for flexible scheduling.
 Flexible scheduling allows you to switch it up depending on the exact order you’re working on.

-You can find this flexibility in Katana, a cloud manufacturing software aimed at scaling manufacturers looking to stabilize the unpredictable nature of an expanding business.
+You can find this flexibility in Katana, a cloud inventory software aimed at scaling manufacturers looking to stabilize the unpredictable nature of an expanding business.

 You won’t need to decide the best time to start production, as Katana automatically calculates production deadlines and allocated material to projects for you.
 Katana helps you maintain a smooth workflow and take production scheduling to the next level.